 This thesis is organised into eight chapters.
 Following this introductory chapter, Chapter 2 presents an extensive literature review on the operation of audit committees and their decision-making process.
 It begins with discussing major streams of the audit committee research and a critical review of the audit committee oversight process research.
 The review then focuses upon enterprise risk management and the role of the audit committee in overseeing enterprise risk management, as well as prior literature in relation to two resource components of audit committee effectiveness: the internal and external audit functions.
-The chapter also includes a literature review of audit committee judgements and decisions.
-The evolution of corporate governance and the audit committee in Thailand and prior research on audit committees in Thailand is provided.
+The chapter also includes a literature review of audit committee in Thailand and prior research on audit committees in Thailand is provided.
 Finally, based on the literature review, gaps in the literature are identified and discussed in this chapter.